genexplain/geneXplainR/README.md

 ```
 # Documentation and examples

 For information about geneXplainR, please refer to the vignettes that come with this package.
-Furthermore, the *examples* branch of this repository contains number of examples.
+Furthermore, the *examples* branch of this repository contains a number of examples.

 # References